-Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Texas Highway 155, the result of a dam on the Neches River owned and operated by the Angelina and Neches River Authority.
+Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Texas Highway 155, the result of a dam on the Neches River owned and operated by the Upper Neches River Municipal Water Authority.

 Portions of Anderson, Cherokee, Henderson, and Smith Counties are included in the lake.
 The Neches River continues flowing southward from the dam, establishing the boundary between Anderson and Cherokee Counties.
 The channel of the Neches River through Lake Palestine marks the boundary between Henderson County and Smith County.